striblab/mn_covid_data/README.md

 #### mn_county_timeseries.csv

 A "wide" timeseries of each county's cumulative positive COVID-19 tests by the date in each column header.
+Only counties with at least one positive test are included.
 Compiled by daily scraping of the [Minnesota Department of Health's coronavirus situation page](https://www.health.state.mn.us/diseases/coronavirus/situation.html).

 |Column name|Format|Description|
 |---|---|---|